-Our values around our responsibility in this respect are based on our understanding that as we work, we use the world’s finite resources.
+Our values around our responsibility in the environment are based on our understanding that as we work, we use the world’s finite resources.
 Therefore, we hold ourselves accountable to ensure we partake in appropriate working practises which mitigate our impact on the environment.

 We have deliberately decided not to specify in detail our global commitments for two reasons:

-While not laying out all initiatives, ZEDRA requires that at minimum, our staff try to implement the following practices (in cases where they are not already the norm):
+While not laying out all initiatives, ZEDRA requires that at minimum, our staff implements the following practices:

 Recycling (plastic, non-confidential papers, glass, etc.) is be implemented in all offices wherever possible.

 Disposable plastic drinks containers and other paraphernalia for staff (coffee cups, stirrers, straws and cutlery) are actively discouraged in all ZEDRA offices.

 ZEDRA recognises the enormous impact water bottles have on the environment (even when they are recycled).
 While ZEDRA maintains that all staff should have access to free drinking water, it is our preference that all offices install water filters which are connected to a mains water supply, where possible.
 Re-usable bottles will be supplied for staff.